Ethanjheo/Market-analysis/charts/07-09-2025/Double_Three_Analysis.md

 ### 4. Risk Management
 - Stop-loss should be defined **below Wave W termination**, the invalidation point for the Double Three.
 - Current R/Risk(between **0.18–0.25%**) setup ranges
+- Furthermore, the current structure may not end as a simple Double Three (W–X–Y), but could also extend into a Triple Three (W–X–Y–X–Z) pattern.

 ---